mesosphere/PS-k8s-training/Day2/README.md

 zk-zookeeper-1                         1/1     Running   0          21m
 zk-zookeeper-2                         1/1     Running   0          21m
 ```
+Note: Pods are provisioned in a sequence one after the other

 Deploy Kafka 2.2.1 using KUDO (the version of the KUDO Kafka operator is 0.1.3):